-- 28.4 Family 2 Turns - 28.4.1 Family 2 includes Competition Turns and Rolling Turns.
+28.4 Family 2 - Turns

+- 28.4.1 Family 2 includes Competition Turns and Rolling Turns.
 This section describes rules common to both types of turns. - 28.4.2 There must be a constant rate of turn.
 If the rate of turn changes, deduct no more than one (1) point per variation. - 28.4.3 Make no downgrade for the effects of wind on a turn. - 28.4.4 Turn direction is up to the competitor provided any X axis entry and exit lines are flown in the correct direction.

-This 180° turn starts and ends on the Y axis.
-The drawing may imply that the turn must be made toward the upwind direction, but that is not the case.
+This $180^{\circ}$ turn starts and ends on the Y axis.
+The drawing may imply that the turn must be made to the judge's right, but that is not the case.
 The competitor has freedom to fly the turn in either direction.

 - 5° 28.4.5 The altitude must be constant.
-If the altitude changes, deduct one (1) point for every five (5) degrees or 100 feet. - 5° 28.4.6 If the exit heading is not parallel to the proper axis, deduct one (1) point for every five (5) degrees. - 28.5 Family 2 Competition Turns - 28.5.1 Competition turns should not be confused with standard coordinated turns.
-In aerobatic competition, a turn is divided into three distinct phases: - establishing a bank of at least 60° while maintaining the initial heading; - b) a heading change of 90°, 180°, 270°, or 360°; and - c) a roll back to straight and level flight while maintaining the final heading.
+If the altitude changes, deduct one (1) point for every five (5) degrees or 100 feet. - 5° 28.4.6 If the exit heading is not parallel to the proper axis, deduct one (1) point for every five (5) degrees.

+28.5 Family 2 - Competition Turns

+28.5.1 Competition turns should not be confused with standard coordinated turns.
+In aerobatic competition, a turn is divided into three distinct phases:

-- Immediately after the roll to a bank angle of at least 60° is complete, the heading change must begin.
-If the heading changes before the bank angle is established, deduct one (1) point for every five (5) degrees for any bank angle less than 60°. - 5° 28.5.3 If there is any change to the established angle of bank, deduct one (1) point for every five (5) degrees. - As soon as the aircraft is on the exit heading, the heading change must stop on the correct box axis while maintaining the chosen bank angle, followed immediately by a roll back to wings level using a rate of roll equal to the entry roll.
-If the roll rates do not match, deduct one (1) point.
+- a) establishing a bank of at least 60° while maintaining the initial heading; - b) a heading change of 90°, 180°, 270°, or 360°; and - c) a roll back to straight and level flight while maintaining the final heading. - 28.5.2 After the roll to a bank angle of at least 60° is complete, the heading change must begin.
+A brief pause is permitted between the end of the roll and the start of the heading change.
+If the heading changes before the bank angle is established, deduct one (1) point for every five (5) degrees for any bank angle less than 60°. - 28.5.3 If there is any change to the established angle of bank, deduct one (1) point for every five (5) degrees. - When the aircraft reaches the exit heading, the heading change must stop on the correct box axis while maintaining the chosen bank angle, followed by a roll back to wings level using a rate of roll equal to the entry roll.
+A brief pause is permitted between the end of the heading change and the start of the roll.
+If the entry and exit roll rates do not match, deduct one (1) point.